datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 Most of Git's settings should be left as they are.
 However,
-there are two you should set on ever computer you use: your name and your email address.
+there are two you should set on every computer you use: your name and your email address.
 These are recorded in the log every time you commit a change, and are often used to identify the authors of a project's content in order to give credit